NikolayKanchevski/SierraEngine/README.md

 ## 📄 Documentation

 Wondering how to use the engine?
-You can check out the online documentation [here](https://nikicha.gitbook.io/sierra-engine-dotnet/) (it was written for the .NET version, but a new website for the C++ version is being worked on), or you can also toy around with the example projects given in the repository, as most of the code is thorougly explained with comments.
-Regardless - have fun reading, mate! 🤓
+You can check out the online documentation [here](https://sierra.nikichatv.com/Documentation/).

 <br>